posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 ### Coding Standards

 Information on our coding standards can be found [here](https://github.com/Microsoft/vscode-python/blob/master/CODING_STANDARDS.md).
-We have a pre-commit hook to ensure the code committed will adhere to the above coding standards.
+We have CI tests to ensure the code committed will adhere to the above coding standards. *You can run this locally by executing the command `npx gulp precommit` or use the `precommit` Task.

+Messages displayed to the user must ve localized using/created constants from/in the [localize.ts](https://github.com/Microsoft/vscode-python/blob/master/src/client/common/utils/localize.ts) file.

 ## Development process